News/Views

 Which brings us to the controversy that will ensue.

 A perfectly corrected lens wil almost certainly be rejected by some as being “too clinical.”
-Sure, but the data being collected in the raw file will be more optimal, so I’m for it.
+Sure, but the data being collected in the raw file will be more optimal than before, so I’m for it.
 Take it a step further, though: not only can you create a near perfect optical correction this way, you can create presets that render differently.
 Get ready for Lens Picture Controls (LPC).
 Want classic edge sharpness falloff with vignette?
 Use the Vintage LPC.

 You thought photographers argued about whose color presets are better, wait until we start arguing about whose lens presets are better.